nmathewsPVA/STATUS-PVA/README.md

 # STATUS-PVA
-Internal crew status board that pulls from the Monroe County Ambulance Tracker.
+Internal crew status board that pulls from PVA's internal crew scheduler API.

 ## Configuration
 This application runs inside a Docker container.
 The following terminal commands are required to run this app locally: